dsandadi/dsandadi/README.md

 I am currently working as a Software Engineer at Google.
 I enjoy exploring and experimenting with open source projects, and potentially contributing to them.

 I have developed backend modules using programming languages Java, C++, Python.
-I am familiar with front end technologies like Angular2, feel free to reach me out at dineshsandadi@gmail.com if you have an opensource project and looking for contributors.
+I am familiar with front end Javascript frameworks like Angular2, feel free to reach me out at dineshsandadi@gmail.com if you have an opensource project and looking for contributors.

 Fun fact: I'm currently leanring Machine Learning.
 <!--